VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [Waifu-2x](http://waifu2x.udp.jp)
 <--->
 "Image Super-Resolution for Anime-style art using Deep Convolutional Neural Networks.
 And it supports photo." - Works well on most things, not just anime art.
 The link is for a site where you can try it out online, but if you need to run it a lot you should probably run it locally.
-If you do I recomend [this version](https://github.com/nihui/waifu2x-ncnn-vulkan) is it's compatible with basically any modern GPU.
+If you do I recommend [this version](https://github.com/nihui/waifu2x-ncnn-vulkan) is it's compatible with basically any modern GPU.
 You may also want to check out [Waifu2x-Extension-GUI](https://github.com/AaronFeng753/Waifu2x-Extension-GUI).
 <--->
 ![](https://raw.githubusercontent.com/nagadomi/waifu2x/master/images/slide.png)
 {{< /columns2 >}}